 - (1) One stop shopping: consumers will demand and service providers will seek to offer one-stop shopping services that bundle multiple communication services into a single bill.
 One-stop shopping services will appeal especially to risk averse (reputation sensitive) and convenience-minded (less cost sensitive) consumers who will value the simplicity of consolidating multiple electronic bills.
 This will provide a strong market demand driver for vertical integration. - (2) Scale and Scope Economies: there are significant retail-level scale and scope economies that encourage suppliers to offer "one-stop" shopping services.
 This is the cost-side driver for vertical integration.
 In addition, there are scale and scope economies associated with expanding nationally, or even internationally, which will also encourage vertical integration.
 See the further discussion of these below. - (3) Open interface standards: the Internet is distinguished, in part, by its reliance on and promotion of open interface standards that allow heterogeneous network environments to be flexibly interconnected.
 This means that is not essential to be vertically integrated to provide service, especially with respect to the network-related cost economies.
 Without such standards, vertical integration would be even more important and the viability of non-facilities-based providers or partial facilities-based providers would be suspect.
 The prevalence of such standards increases the relative importance of non-network cost economies (i.e., retail-level costs, overhead costs). - (4) Pro-competitive regulatory policy: public policy would like to promote competition at all stages in the value chain.
 To the extent such policies are successful, they will promote the co-existence of both vertically integrated and non-integrated types of firms.
 The viability of these programs is most suspect with respect to the promotion of competition for local access facilities.
 If competition is not successful here, then it is likely that local access will continue to be regulated as a bottleneck facility, with the potential for continued restrictions on access pricing, interconnection policies, and participation in adjacent markets.
 If facilities-based local access competition is not sustainable, then regulatory policy will be required to sustain non-fully integrated firms (e.g., equal access, common carriage, etc.).
-However, in this paper, I have assumed that local competition will be viable. - (5) Availability of Bandwidth: the viability of an active reseller market for nonintegrated carriers presumes the existence of a competitive wholesale market for facilities-based transport.
-This presumes that, generically, there will be excess capacity.
-For WAT services, this already exists and will continue to exist in the future because of the relatively low entry costs and excess capacity in wide area transport.
-For LAT services, today, access pricing is regulated and will continue to be regulated until there is effective competition.
-Because of the costs of installing local outside plant, when competition comes there is likely to be excess capacity.
+However, in this paper, I have assumed that local competition will be viable.

-&lt;sup>28 That is, are local access facilities a natural monopoly?
+&lt;sup>26 That is, are local access facilities a natural monopoly?